-Full-time courses of four years' duration are offered in Food Technology, Industrial Chemistry, Ceramic Engineering, Polymer Science, Geography, Metallurgy, Applied Geology, Textile Technology and Wool Technology leading to the degree of Bachelor of Science.
+Full-time courses of four years' duration are offered in Food Technology, Industrial Chemistry, Ceramic Engineering, Polymer Science, Applied Geography, Metallurgy, Applied Geology, Textile Technology and Wool Technology leading to the degree of Bachelor of Science.
 Four-year courses in Chemical Engineering, Fuel Engineering and Mining Engineering are offered, leading to the degree of Bachelor of Engineering.
-Candidates for honours are required to undertake special reading and other assignments as directed by the Head of the School concerned.

 Honours: Candidates for honours are required to undertake special reading and other assignments as directed by the Head of the School concerned.
 In considering the award of Honours special attention is paid to the performance of a candidate in the final research project, for which a thesis describing a theoretical or experimental study is required.
-Honours are awarded in Class I, Class II division (1), and Class II division (11).
+Honours are awarded in Class I, Class II division (I), and Class II division (II).

-Common First Year: All courses in the Faculty, except Geography, include Chemistry, Physics and Mathematics in first year.
-The first year of Geography comprises Geography and Mathematics and two of General Biology, Chemistry and Physics.
-Students take as the fourth subject of first year General Biology in Wool Technology and Food Technology; Geology I in Applied Geology; either Engineering, General Biology or Geology in Industrial Chemistry; and Engineering in all other courses.
-This arrangement allows for some degree of transferability.
 Industrial Training Requirements: In the scientific and technological courses close association with industry is maintained on the practical aspects of the professions.
 This is achieved in most of the courses of the Faculty by requiring students to complete an approved industrial training programme prior to graduation.
-All full-time courses in the Faculty of Applied Science, with the exception of the Applied Geology Course, require the completion of at least eight weeks of approved industrial training before graduation.
-This is normally carried out during the Christmas vacations.
-In the case of Wool Technology students are required to complete 36 weeks' approved practical work.
-In Mining Engineering the second and third years of the course are of 24 weeks' duration and students will undertake a programme of practical training in the last part of the Third Term and the long vacation of these years.
+This is normally carried out during the Christmas vacation.
+In the case of Wool Technology students are required to complete thirty-six weeks' approved practical work.
+In Mining Engineering students will undertake a programme of practical training in the third term of Third Year and during the long vacations.